Sweet’s syndrome triggered by vaccination.

 - Streptococcus pneumonia (Carpentier et al, 2002: 82; Cruz-Velasquez et al, 2016; Pedrosa et al, 2013).
 Two cases.
 One reported in 1990, occurring 4 days after vaccination following a splenectomy.
 One reported in 2013, and the first with the 13-valent conjugate vaccine.

 - Smallpox (Carpentier et al, 2002: 82; Cruz-Velasquez et al, 2016).
 Two cases reported in 1975, occurring 3 days after vaccination.

 - Influenza (Cruz-Velasquez et al, 2016; Hali et al, 2010, Jovanovic et al, 2005; Tan el al. 2006; Wolf et al. 2009).
 Four cases.
 One reported in 2005; in 2006, one case of bullous Sweet’s syndrome following vaccination in a HIV-infected patient; in 2009, neutrophilic dermatosis of the hands occurring 12 hours after vaccination; in 2010, one case of Sweet’s syndrome after H1N1 influenza (swine flu) vaccination.

-Do vaccinations trigger Sweet’s syndrome because they are toxic, contain toxins or dangerous chemicals?
+Do vaccinations trigger Sweet’s syndrome because they are toxic or contain dangerous chemicals?

-No, vaccinations do not trigger Sweet’s syndrome because they are toxic, contain toxins or dangerous chemicals, and anyone who tells you this is either lying to you, trying to scare you, or has no understanding of vaccinations or Sweet’s syndrome.
+No. Vaccinations do not trigger Sweet’s syndrome because they are toxic or contain dangerous chemicals, and anyone who tells you this is either lying to you, trying to scare you, or has no understanding of vaccinations and Sweet’s syndrome.